The Administrator is appointed by ACI EUROPE. The Administrator is WSP UK Ltd, a global consultancy company headquartered in London, UK. ACI EUROPE

 Internal Use of Data

-In order for ACI EUROPE and the Advisory Board to be able to publish aggregate programme performance data, individual airport carbon footprint data will
+In order for ACI EUROPE and the Advisory Board to be able to publish aggregate programme performance data, individual airport carbon footprint data may

 be made available to ACI EUROPE and members of the Advisory Board.
 All such airport-specific data shall NOT be provided in electronic format and shall ONLY